The Curse of Quon Gwon: Background

 Marion E. Wong created the Mandarin Film Company in Oakland, California and served as its president.
 In an interview with the Oakland Tribune in 1916, she expressed her interest in presenting Chinese culture to American audiences through film.
 She produced, directed and wrote the screenplay for The Curse of Quon Gwon, the only film her company made.
 The film tells a love story featuring Wong's sister-in-law, Violet Wong, as the female lead, and Wong herself as the film's villain.
 Other members of Wong's family also had roles in the film.
-According to Violet Wong's grandson, Gregory Mark, the film was turned down from distribution.
+According to Violet Wong's grandson, Gregory Mark, the film was turned down for distribution.

 Restoration process

 In 1969, Violet Wong told her grandson Gregory Mark about a film canister in the basement of the family home and said: "You do something with it."
 Mark turned it into 16mm, and a few years later, Violet showed the film to her family.
 In 2004, filmmaker Arthur Dong learned of two nitrate reels and the 16mm print containing footage from The Curse of Quon Gwon that were in the possession of Violet Wong's descendants while researching his documentary film Hollywood Chinese.
 He was given access to the footage and took it the Academy Film Archive, which restored the film in 2005.
 As of 2007, it is the earliest known Chinese American feature film and it is also one of the earliest films directed by a woman, Marion E. Wong.
 Most of the film remains missing.